-(a) risk in the Products shall pass to the Customer (including for loss or damage caused by the Supplier’s negligence);
+(a) risk in the Products shall pass from the supplier the to the Customer (including for loss or damage caused by the Supplier’s negligence);

 (b) the Products shall be deemed to have been delivered; and

-(c) the Supplier may store the Products until delivery, whereupon the Customer shall be liable for all related costs and expenses (including, without limitation, storage and insurance).at a cost of £25 + VAT per week
+(c) the Supplier may store the Products until delivery, whereupon the Customer shall be liable for all related costs and expenses (including, without limitation, storage and insurance)at a cost of £100 + VAT per week

 5. NON-DELIVERY OF PRODUCTS

 5.1 The quantity of any consignment of Products as recorded by the Supplier on despatch from the Supplier’s place of business shall be conclusive evidence of the quantity received by the Customer on delivery unless the Customer can provide conclusive evidence proving the contrary.